-Sesame Street’s newest Muppet is Ameera, a disabled refugee
+Meet Ameera, the newest Muppet who teaches kids affected by conflict and crisis

 The setting is a park that also was carefully designed, with advisers from multiple countries, to look like it might be anywhere.
 The benches, for example, were designed after surveying benches around the world.
 “The New York City park bench looks very different from a park bench in Bangladesh,” Cameron notes.
 The team ended up drawing a simple wooden bench.
 It’s a detail that few viewers will notice.
 But when children around the world watch the show in tests, “they’re immediately seeing these characters as part of their neighborhood or their friends,” he says.

-The animated show, called Watch, Play, Learn, presents early-childhood education in subjects like math and science, along with social, emotional learning that can be especially relevant to a child in a refugee family, such as dealing with fear and big emotions.
+The animated show, called Watch, Play, Learn, presents early-childhood education in subjects like math and science, along with social, emotional learning that can be especially relevant to a child in a crisis situation, such as dealing with fear and big emotions.
 Episodes talk about techniques like how to breathe from your belly or “be a tree,” imitating a rooted tree to help feel grounded.
 “In thinking about dubbing those segments for children who’ve been displaced from Ukraine, I think immediately that will be helpful in helping them figure out how to communicate what they’re feeling and manage it,” Cameron says.

 Roughly just 2% of humanitarian aid goes to education, and an even smaller percentage goes to education for young children.
 The new show, with 140 episodes that can be quickly dubbed in new languages, can help fill that gap.
 “When you look at what’s available to children in crisis settings, whether they’re Ukrainian children or Syrian children or Afghani or Rohingya children . . . there’s very little, period,” Cameron says.
 “But there’s even less that’s been designed specifically with really rigorous research and attention to cultural considerations and representations.”
 The new show, he believes, “will have an outsized impact.”

-Note: This story originally referred to Ameera in the headline and copy as a refugee.
-It has been updated to clarify that the character is not herself a refugee.
-We regret the error.